Japan Economy

 Real Estate Market

-The commercial real estate sector has also been active.
 Despite positive trends, challenges persist.
-Japan faces an oversupply of abandoned homes, known as “akiyas,” totaling over 9 mn as of 2023.
-This situation presents unique opportunities for foreign buyers seeking affordable properties.
+Japan faces an oversupply of abandoned homes, known as “akiya,” totaling over 9 million as of 2023.
+This situation presents unique opportunities for foreign buyers seeking affordable properties, especially in rural areas.

 Foreigners and foreign companies can own real estate in Japan, purchase real estate without restrictions regardless of real estate type, and trade real estate without public notice of transactions.